tmatista/ME405Mecha15/README.md

 ### Steppers
 #### Two Wantai NEMA 23 motors were chosen for the final design, as these motors are able to produce the torque needed to move both discs independently.
 These motors are configures in 4-wire bi-polar stepper movement and have 200 counts-per-revolution.
 These motors are mounted on brackets to elevate them to the desired height.
 Pinion gears with 15 teeth are attached to the output shafts of the motor and are designed to mesh with the radial and spiral discs gear teeth.
 ### Servo
 #### A single TowerPro hobby servo motor was selected to control the pen actuation.
 The motor was dissected and altered for manual control of the internal DC motor and potentiometer.
-This was done to have the ability to control the exact position of the servo.
-The servo was outfitted with a single cam on its output shaft that physically moves a pen up and down.
+The resistance of the potentiometer changes as the motor spins, and the reistsnace changes the reading of an ADC on the Nucleo.
+The servo is outfitted with a single cam on its output shaft that physically moves a pen up and down.
+All of this together allows the Nucleo to sense if the pen has successfuly been raised or lowered.

 ## The Drivers
 #### Both NEMA 23 motors are driven using TMC4210 and TMC2208 driver chips.
 These chips were selected due to their SPI protocol and silentstepper modes of movement.
 These chips, along with a capacitor and header pins, were soldered to a prototyping board supplied by Charlie.
 This board then interfaces with the Shoe-Of-Brian mounted beneath the STM32 Nucleo Microcontroller.
 An exact pin-out description is as follows: